Suggested Searches

 About Planet Uranus

-Uranus is a very cold and windy planet.
-It is surrounded by faint rings, and more than two dozen small moons as it rotates at a nearly 90-degree angle from the plane of its orbit.
+Uranus is very cold and windy.
+It is surrounded by faint rings, and more than two dozen small moons.
+It rotates at a nearly 90-degree angle from the plane of its orbit.
 This unique tilt makes Uranus appear to spin on its side.
-Uranus is blue-green in color due to large amounts of methane, which absorbs red light but allows blues to be reflected back into space.

 Get the Facts